Arteaga, Coahuila

 Arteaga (/es/) is a town that is part of the Saltillo metropolitan area located in the Mexican state of Coahuila.
-It is considered a Pueblo Mágico.
+It has been recognized as a Pueblo Mágico by Mexico's Secretariat of Tourism.
 It serves as the administrative centre for the surrounding municipality of the same name.

 Geography

 It stands some 14 km east of state capital Saltillo, on Federal Highways 57 and 54.

 The municipality covers a total surface area of 1818.60 km2 and, in 1995, reported a total population of 18,907.
 In addition to the municipal seat, it contains the settlements of San Antonio de las Alazanas, El Tunal, San Juan de los Dolores, Huachichil, Los Lirios, Mesa de Tablas, Bella Unión, Escobedo, and Jamé.

 Climate

 Arteaga residents often boast that they have a year-round median temperature of 22 °C (72 °F), and say theirs is the "most perfect" climate in North America.

 History

 The area was first inhabited by settlers from Tlaxcala in 1580, who named it San Isidro de las Palomas.

 On 29 December 1866 it was renamed in honour of General José María Arteaga Magallanes, a 19th-century national hero and governor of the state of Querétaro de Arteaga.

 It includes the congregation of Landeros, which was named after an American soldier of Irish descent, who after the army's march through the area in the 1840s, settled there.